botwillacceptanything/botwillacceptanything/projects/r2d2/README.md

 HEAD (git commit ID).
 Everything else can be different, but the HEADs must match.

 #### Definition.
-192 trick.
+192 bwaadcasting.

-https://github.com/botwillacceptanything/botwillacceptanything/issues/192
-New issues in github function as channels for the bots, which are, for the purposes of this document, arbitrary numerical constants.
-They look like ISSUES/#DESCRIPTIONHERE.  which refers to a URL like the one above.
+It is possible to use the same technique as https://github.com/botwillacceptanything/botwillacceptanything/issues/192 to coordinate network init activity for small networks.
+New issues in github function as channels for the bots.
+They look like ISSUES/#DESCRIPTIONHERE which refers to a URL like the one above.

 #### Definition.
 The ID of a bot.